arnodelorme/wp15/usecase-2.5/README.md

 MATLAB is commercial software.

+Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.

 SPM is open source software and released under the GPLv2 license.

 _Licenses for other software that is used are to be specified here._